Messyginger0804/poopiemovies/README.md

 3. Explore movie reviews, including those from Braylee and Ruby.

 ## Future Plans
-For PoopieReviewSite, future plans include:
+For PoopieMovies, future plans include:

 - Rating System: Implement a 1-5 poopie emoji rating system based on user reviews.
 - User Authentication: Add user authentication and create user profiles to track reviewers.

 ## License
-PoopieReviewSite is an open-source project, and its code is available in the associated GitHub repository.
+PoopieMovies is an open-source project, and its code is available in the associated GitHub repository.
 Feel free to use, modify, or distribute the code as per the project's license.

 ## Contact
-For questions, feedback, or connections, reach out via [insert contact information].
+If you have any questions, feedback, or would like to connect with me, you can reach out via [Linkedin](https://www.linkedin.com/in/jeremy-ashley-webdev/).

-Thank you for visiting PoopieReviewSite.
-Happy reviewing!
+Thank you for visiting PoopieMovies, and I look forward to sharing more content and insights in the future!